Robomarchello/Mode7/README.md

 # Mode7
-This is my implementation of mode 7(pseudo 3d floor) that was made by Nintendo I made this in 5 days for LowRezJam 2022, but couldn't finish the jam, so I uploaded only this😁 Everything is written in Python and pygame, so pretty unoptimized, it runs at 90 fps on (64, 64) resolution Maybe when I learn C I will optimize it🤫
+This is my implementation of mode 7(pseudo 3d floor) that was made by Nintendo I made this in 5 days for LowRezJam 2022, but couldn't finish the jam, so I uploaded only this😁 Everything is written in Python and pygame, it's pretty unoptimized, it runs at 90 fps on (64, 64) resolution Maybe when I learn C I will optimize it🤫

 Here is the demo!